-Sawiyan’s transformative pedagogy.
+Sawiyan’s history of impact and transformative community-curated pedagogy.

-In Jordan, Locally Led accompanies organizers and initiatives from Sawiyan, a community-driven movement solely led by members of the Sudanese, Somali refugee communities.
 One of Sawiyan’s most impactful initiatives over the years has been a community-led and taught educational initiative that intertwines English language learning, critical pedagogy, and cultural/racial empowerment.

 The practice of teaching and learning English collectively among the Sudanese and Somali communities in Amman dates back to as early as these communities began to form in the city.
 Knowledge of English is considered important especially as the majority seek resettlement to third countries like the United Kingdom, the United States of America, and Canada.